 Let me tell you a short story.

-Everywhere I looked, people would make fun of us because they thought we were just crazy.
-"Of course J2EE is the way to go."
-"Of course every project should conform to Eric Evan's DDD approach."
-"Of course every project should conform to all of the Gang of Four's Design Patterns, the more, the marrier."
-"Of course we should have very isolated, deployment packages with very explicit API boundaries between them, no matter how it makes the productivity go down."
+People would make fun of us everywhere I looked because they thought we were just crazy.
+"Of course, J2EE is the way to go."
+"Of course, every project should conform to Eric Evan's DDD approach."
+"Of course, every project should conform to all of the Gang of Four's Design Patterns, the more, the merrier."
+"Of course, we should have very isolated deployment packages with very explicit API boundaries between them, no matter how it makes productivity decrease."

 We've been there before.
-I already had more then 10 years of experience in professional programming back in 2004.
+In 2004, I already had more than ten years of experience in professional programming.

-It took me another 10 years of pilgrimage.
+It took me another ten years of pilgrimage.
 9 years organizing my own conference.
 More than 1,000 blog posts.
-Almost 200 talks, several of them where I payed from my own pocket, to buy bus tickets, airplane tickets.
+Almost 200 talks, several of which I paid from my own pocket to buy bus and airplane tickets.
 I put my money where my mouth was.

-The promise was replacing all the complexity, all the bureaucracy, for an opinionated stack, where most of the basic decisions were already made, and it would be out of our way so we could focus on the most important part: the business.
+The promise was to replace all the complexity and bureaucracy with an opinionated stack where most of the basic decisions were already made.
+It would be out of our way so we could focus on the most important part: the business.

-Every single talk I did pitching Rails since 2006 had the above section.
-And with every single person that ever watched any of my talks as my witnesses, I always said:
+Every talk I pitched to Rails since 2006 had the above section.
+And with every single person who ever watched any of my talks as my witness, I always said:

-"Many of you heard that Java is bad because it's so complex and so bureaucratic.
+"Many of you have heard that Java is bad because it's so complex and so bureaucratic.
 And many will try to pitch their alternatives at the expense of Java.
 Not us.
 We embrace what Java has to offer.
-Solr, Elasticsearch, Hadoop, all made with Java, and what will we do?
+Solr, Elasticsearch, and Hadoop are all made with Java.
+What will we do?
 Rewrite everything in Ruby?
 Of course not.
-For Rails to Win, Java doesn't have to Lose." (and I put the "evil edition" image on fire, on stage).
+For Rails to Win, Java doesn't have to Lose."
+(I put the "evil edition" image on fire, on stage).

 I wrote an article (in pt-BR, sorry) in October of 2007 titled "For me to win, the other has to lose ..." where I explained why this way of thinking is so lame.
-And I took inspiration by the famous 1998 Macworld talk by Steve Jobs, where he called in Bill Gates on stage, on the big screen to announce their collaboration.
+I also took inspiration from the famous 1998 Macworld talk by Steve Jobs, where he called Bill Gates on stage, on the big screen, to announce their collaboration.
 The Apple fans went nuts, they were horrified by that sight, it was like sleeping with Satan.

 Almost 20 years later, Apple is one of the most valuable companies in the world.
 Because it didn't matter.
-Jobs left pure ideology behind and became a pragmatic.
-They needed Microsoft's endorsement, they got it, and they proved their points by results: they spent the 90's masturbating over why classic OS 7 to 9 were better than Windows 3.1 up to NT 4.
-But it took them 10 years to actually prove the worth of OS X over the first decade of the 21st century.
-One step at a time, one release after the other, frequently delivering instead of spending years closed in the labs until the "perfect" solution arised.
+Jobs left pure ideology behind and became pragmatic.
+They needed Microsoft's endorsement, got it, and proved their points by results: they spent the 90s masturbating over why classic OS 7 to 9 were better than Windows 3.1 up to NT 4.
+But it took them ten years to prove the worth of OS X over the first decade of the 21st century.
+One step at a time, one release after the other, frequently delivering instead of spending years closed in the labs until the "perfect" solution arose.
 Baby steps.
-It culminated when they were able to squeeze OS X into iOS in 2007.
+It culminated when they squeezed OS X into iOS in 2007.

-That's how you prove a point: by sheer pain and sweat, by putting it out there in the streets and pitching it, selling it, creating true value one small release at a time.
+That's how you prove a point: through sheer pain and sweat, by putting it out there in the streets, pitching it, selling it, and creating true value one small release at a time.

 And then this happened: